-According to the National Institute of Mental Health (NIMH), ADHD is not usually an isolated disorder and comorbidities may complicate research studies.
+According to the NIMH (2000), ADHD is not usually an isolated disorder and comorbidities may complicate research studies.
 Specifically, ADHD can occur with learning disabilities (15-25 percent), language disorders (30-35 percent), conduct disorder (15-20 percent), oppositional defiant disorder (up to 40 percent), mood disorders (15-20 percent), and anxiety disorders (20-25 percent).
 Up to 60 percent of children with tic disorders also have ADHD.